Augmentation varieties and disk potentials II: Chain maps from cobordisms

 where $\gamma$ is the path of edges to the component $S_{v_0}$ connecting to the quilted vertices, and the sign is negative if $S_v$ lies closer resp. further away from the root vertex than the seam.
 Define the {\em normalized distance} as

 taking values in $\{ -1, 1 \}$ whenever the distance $d(v)$ is infinite. .1in The boundary edges $T_e$ are partitioned into those that are closer to the root edge $T_{e_0}$ than the quilted disk components, and those that are further away; we call these groups of edges {\em root-close} and {\em root-distant} respectively and denote the subsets of such edges $\Edge_\pm(\Gamma)$ respectively.
-See Figure \ref{mw21}.
-This ends the Definition. \end{definition}
+See Figure \ref{mw21}. \end{definition}

 We define quilted disks associated to homotopies of almost complex structures and Morse functions.
-Let $(J_\pm,f_\pm)$ be two choices of cylindrical almost complex structure and Morse data and $J_t, t \in [-1,1]$ a homotopy from $J_-$ to $J_+$ resp. $f_t$ an isotopy of Morse data from $f_-$ to $f_+$.
+Let $(J_\pm,f_\pm)$ be two choices of cylindrical almost complex structure and Morse data and $J_t, t \in [-1,1]$ a homotopy of almost complex structures with ends modelled on $J_\pm$ resp. $f_t$ an isotopy of Morse data from $f_-$ to $f_+$.